malbarracindevify/travel-paths-manager/README.md

-# Optimal Travel Paths
+# Travel Paths Manager

-This project is a RESTful web service for travel optimization, allowing storing information about stations and paths and finding the optimal path between two stations while minimizing costs.
+RESTful web service that stores road and station information for trip optimization.

 ## Requirements

-- Java 11 o superior
+- Java 17
+- Maven 3
-- Docker (opcional, para ejecutar la aplicación en un contenedor)
+- Docker

 ## Configuration

-No special configuration is required.
-The project is set up to run with default settings.
+does not require

 ## Compilation